 Art & Design Foundation Diploma Post Level 3

-The Foundation Diploma is an exciting course that provides the transition from general education to specialist art and design education.
+The Art & Design Foundation course provides the transition from general education to specialist art and design education.
 Specialist areas include Fine Art, Fashion and Textiles, Graphic Design and Illustration, and Three Dimensional Design.
-The course enables students to make an informed decision regarding what area they want to apply to within Art and Design, or if they are seeking employment within the creative industries.
+The course enables students to make an informed decision regarding what area they want to apply to within Art and Design at undergraduate level, prepare and refine their portfolio or if they are seeking employment within the creative industries.

 To gain entry onto this one year pre-degree course you will have a minimum of one A Level and 6 GCSEs at 4 or above, or equivalent level of qualification such as a Level 3 Extended Diploma.
 If you do not have the normal entry qualifications, you may gain entry onto the course with appropriate experience or a mixture of work experience and the ability to demonstrate competence in art and design.